simonjwright/stack_usage/README.md

 It turned out that a lot of the problem was that the standard compilation options used included `-O0` (no optimisation), and this led to the wrapper procedure (see above) using 300 bytes more stack than the 40 bytes it used with `-Og` (which "offer[s] a reasonable level of optimization while maintaining fast compilation and a good debugging experience").

-A further improvement was to eliminate the timer task's secondary stack and bump its main stack:
+A further improvement was to eliminate the `Timer` task's secondary stack and bump its main stack:
 ``` ada
    task Timer
    with